-16.5 Sick Leave
+17.5 Sick Leave

 - (a) A Full-time Member is eligible for sick leave benefits and is considered to be on sick leave whenever he/she is by reason of illness, accident, or injury unable to perform his/her regular workload duties.
-A Member is eligible for sick leave up to a maximum of thirty (30) consecutive calendar days at full salary. - (b) A Member taking sick leave will inform his/her Dean as soon as possible of the expected duration of absence from his/her duties.
+A Member is eligible for sick leave up to a maximum of thirty (30) consecutive calendar days at full salary.
+A claim for Short-term Disability Insurance must be received by the University's insurance carrier within twenty (20) calendar days after the first date of illness, accident, or injury. - (b) A Member taking sick leave will inform his/her Dean as soon as possible of the expected duration of absence from his/her duties.
 A Member who is sick for more than seven (7) consecutive calendar days may be asked by his/her Dean to present an acceptable medical certification of his/her illness, accident, or injury.
 The Employer may also, at its expense, request a second opinion from a mutually acceptable physician. - (c) When the sick leave exceeds fourteen (14) consecutive calendar days, the Member will notify the Dean of his/her probable date of return to work.
-The Employer may require the Member to be examined by a physician who will present medical certification to the Employer for the purpose of evaluating the Member's fitness to return to work. - (d) Sick leave benefits for any period of absence which follows a notice of resignation of employment are not payable unless the Member presents to his/her Dean an acceptable medical certification from a physician of his/her illness, accident, or injury. - (e) Medical certificates presented under Articles 16.5(b), (c) and (d) will not disclose any information respecting the diagnosis of the condition giving rise to the Member's absence from duties without the Member's written consent. - (f) Sick leave benefits are not cumulative and cannot be reimbursed (exchanged for cash) upon termination of employment or at any other time. - (g) When a Full-time Member requires sick leave longer than thirty (30) consecutive calendar days, the Member must apply for Short-term Disability Insurance.
-A claim for Short-term Disability Insurance must be received by the University's insurance carrier within thirty-one (31) calendar days after the first date of illness, accident, or injury.
+The Employer may require the Member to be examined by a physician who will present medical certification to the Employer for the purpose of evaluating the Member's fitness to return to work. - (d) Sick leave benefits for any period of absence which follows a notice of resignation of employment are not payable unless the Member presents to his/her Dean an acceptable medical certification from a physician of his/her illness, accident, or injury. - (e) Medical certificates presented under Articles 17.5(b), (c) and (d) will not disclose any information respecting the diagnosis of the condition giving rise to the Member's absence from duties without the Member's written consent. - (f) Sick leave benefits are not cumulative and cannot be reimbursed (exchanged for cash) upon termination of employment or at any other time. - (g) When a Full-time Member requires sick leave longer than thirty (30) consecutive calendar days, the Member must apply for Short-term Disability Insurance.
 In making a claim, a Member will provide satisfactory medical proof of his/her illness, accident, or injury to the University's insurance carrier to qualify for and substantiate ongoing entitlement to short-term disability insurance.
 The provisions of Short-term Disability Insurance are listed in Article 31 of the FASBU Collective Agreement.

-16.6 Bereavement Leave
+17.6 Bereavement Leave

 In the event of the death of a spouse, a parent, step-parent, child, step-child, grandparent, step-grandparent, grandchild, step-grandchild, foster parent, foster child, sibling, or a relative who is dependent on the Member for care and assistance, the Member will be granted five (5) consecutive days paid leave.
 This will also apply for the death of same as applies to the Member's spouse.
+Additional paid days to accommodate travel needs may be granted at the discretion of the Dean.

-16.7 Family Medical Leave/Compassionate Care Benefits
+17.7 Family Medical Leave/Compassionate Care Benefits